Sample Answer

 Aviation Environmental Issues

-- Two to three pages text (maximum, include a reference page; and a title page)
+• Two to three pages of text (maximum, include a reference page; and a title page)

 Process

-- “Size-up” the case (determine the influence of the issue/problem, decide what was done well, and identify what could be improved)
+• “Size-up” the cas” (determine the influence of the issue/problem, decide what was done well, and identify what could be improved)

-Develop a case analysis on this topic: Select a major U.S. commercial airport that is considered to have noise issues.
+Develop a case analysis on this topic: Select a major U.S. commercial airport with noise issues.
 Assess the effectiveness of the airport in addressing its noise problem.
-As always, draw upon previous module knowledge to help you conduct your analysis.
+As always, draw upon previous module knowledge to help you analyse.

 Refer to the assignment guides and rubric in the activity and ensure your case analysis conforms to the assignment requirements.
 Use the rubric as a guide when completing this assignment.
 Remember to draw upon previous module knowledge to help you conduct your analysis.

-In order to receive full credit, assignments must be submitted by the due date.
-You may lose points for late submissions.
-No submissions accepted after the last day of the module/week.
+To receive full credit, assignments must be submitted by the due date.
+You may lose points for late submissions—no submissions are accepted after the last day of the module/week.
 Collectively, case analyses are worth 40% of your course grade.

-Upon submission, your work will automatically be evaluated through the plagiarism detection tool.
+Your work will automatically be evaluated through the plagiarism detection tool upon submission.
 Ensure your work is entirely your own.
 Cite your sources!